harness/developer-hub/release-notes/continuous-delivery.md

 - The Terraform Plan step failed when an account level secret manager was selected an the feature flag, `CDS_NOT_ALLOW_READ_ONLY_SECRET_MANAGER_TERRAFORM_TERRAGRUNT_PLAN` was enabled.
 (CDS-68140)

   This issue is now fixed.
-- Unable to create a Physical Data Center (PDC) connector if the hostname definitions with more than 1000 characters.
+- Unable to create a Physical Data Center (PDC) connector if the hostname definitions has more than 1000 characters.
 (CDS-68136)

-  Extended character length support is now provided for PDC connector hostname definitions to accommodate lengthy host and connector names.
+  Extended character length support is now provided for the PDC connector hostname definitions to accommodate lengthy host and connector names.
-- Fixed an issue where tabular data is not showing up properly in service dashboards for empty artifacts.
+- Fixed an issue where tabular data was not showing up properly in service dashboards for empty artifacts.
 (CDS-68100)
 - Adding a pipeline tag to a branch affects all branches.
 (CDS-67983, ZD-43144)

   Pipeline tags are now picked from the pipeline data in Harness whenever available.
-This prevents tags from changing branches if the pipeline is saved remotely.
+This prevents tags from changing branches if pipelines are saved remotely.
 - Improved the **Run Pipeline** page error message by adding FQN expressions to suggest the variable name whenever the evaluation fails.
 (CDS-67559)
-- Improved the **Run Pipeline** page error message when the getTemplate or merge API call fails.
+- The error message displayed when the getTemplate or merge API call failed was unclear.
+(CDS-67500)

   The error message now displays **Pipeline Run Failed For Repo: xx, And Branch: xx**.
 - Fixed the following issues in the Sync step.
 (CDS-59624)

   * Sync step error for account level agents.